Home | About Us | Our Team | Download Forms | Events | Site Map | Contact Us

 Investment Choice

 Investment Choice QROPS offers the widest possible investment choice.
 Investment management can either be self-directed by the member or delegated to an investment manager appointed by the member.
-You are able to choose from a range of investments, ranging from equities and bonds to commodities and alternative investments.
+You are able to choose from a range of investments, ranging from bonds and equities to commodities and alternative investments.
 This enables you to match your pension investments to your own risk profile, preferences and objectives.

 Currency Choice